Lou-E-303/virtual-work-experience/README.md

 ## Task 1:

-Task Description: _Given a basket products which have no prices, and a separate list of prices for each product, can you determine the total price of the basket?_
+Task Description: _Given a basket of products which have no prices, and a separate list of prices for each product, can you determine the total price of the basket?_

 ### Task 1a: